 Chronic pain sufferers often need to stay at home all day whilst the world moves around them.
-That can be isolating, boring, and lonely.
+Which can be isolating, boring, and lonely.

-So, spend some time with your loved one, for a quick chin-wag over a cup of coffee, or a night in front of the TV with a takeaway.
+So, spend some time with your loved one, have a quick chin-wag over a cup of coffee, or a night in front of the TV with a takeaway.

 Those moments are priceless and can mean the most.
 You can’t get time back, so put it to good use with someone you truly care about.

-Managing chronic pain is hard and not to mention expensive.
+Managing chronic pain and chronic illness is hard and not to mention expensive!

-Although you may never truly know what your loved one with chronic pain is going through, this gift guide gives you the opportunity to make their life a little easier.
+Although you may never truly know what your loved one is going through, this gift guide gives you the opportunity to make their life a little easier.

 Use this gift guide to show your friend or loved one that you really care about their wellbeing.